 Maybe the biggest challenge I’m trying to absorb is that this goes against my plans.
 Yes, I plan, even with something as unpredictable as children.
-When my husband and I tried to conceive yet again, I was aiming for two and done.
+When my husband and I tried to conceive again, I was aiming for two and done.
 I wanted another sibling for my little guy to be a big brother to.

-When I picked him up today, I couldn’t help but shake my head and think, as he unknowingly smiled at me, “You have no idea what’s about to happen.”
-I wanted to protect him from the vast changes about to happen to him, changes that he didn’t necessarily ask for.
+When I picked him up today, I couldn’t help but shake my head and think, “You have no idea what’s in store for you.”
+I wanted to protect him from the vast changes about to happen to him, changes he didn’t ask for.

-Heck, my little guy might even prove me wrong and be the most compliant toddler, the best big-brother helper in the world, despite two crying babies.
+Heck, my little guy might even prove me wrong and be the most compliant toddler.
+The best big-brother helper in the world, despite two crying babies.
 And for all I know, this second pregnancy may go just as smooth and complication-free as my first.

 I feel scared.
-And I know how ridiculously ungrateful I sound, considering that so many families are trying to conceive even just one child, and here I am complaining that I’m carrying two.
-Still, these are my honest, initial emotions, and I won’t lie and say that I’m stumped.
+And I know how ungrateful I sound, considering many families are trying to conceive even just one.
+And here I am complaining about carrying two.
+Still, these are my honest, initial emotions, and I won’t lie.

-So in the meantime, I’m hoping that much has transpired with my fears and anxiety from seven weeks up to the point that you’re reading this now.
-I wanted to capture my very real emotions and prove myself wrong—that I’m able to do this, that this is a blessing, and that maybe, double the trouble can also mean double the love.
+Much has transpired with my fears and anxiety from seven weeks up to the point that you’re reading this now.
+I wanted to capture my emotions and prove myself wrong.
+That I’m able to do this, that this is a blessing, and learn that double the trouble also means double the love.

 And double the family memories.
 And double the lessons I’m bound to learn from these two babies, these twins of mine.